Aishwaryasasanapuri/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree-Program/Optimizing-an-ML-Pipeline-in-Azure/README.md

 4. It also used different pre- processing techniques like Standard Scaling, Min Max Scaling, Sparse Normalizer, MaxAbsScaler.
 It also has efficiently balanced the class Imabalance in the data.
 5. It also has the feature of crossvalidation where number of cross_validation split is specified using which it performs validation on the dataset.

-## Pipeline comparison
-**Compare the two models and their performance.
-What are the differences in accuracy?
-In architecture?
-If there was a difference, why do you think there was one?**

-- Overall,the difference in accuracy between the AutoML model and the Hyperdrive tuned custom model is not very much.
-AutoML accuracy was 0.91763 while the Hyperdrive accuracy was 0.91006

-- With Respect to architecture AutoML was better than hyperdrive because it tried a lot of different models, which is quite impossible to do with Hyperdrive, as that would require us to create a new pipeline for each model.

 ![Automl models](https://github.com/Aishwaryasasanapuri/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree-Program/blob/main/Optimizing-an-ML-Pipeline-in-Azure/Automl%20outputs/Automl_models.JPG)

 Best Auto ML model